SStyles93/blog/_posts/2024-02-09-UnrealShaderWork.md

 ---
-title: UnrealShaderWork - Specialisation project
+title: Unreal Shader Work - Specialisation project
+categories: [Programming, Graphic]
 tags: [unrealengine, c++, shader, post-process, hlsl]
+image: assets/images/ueshaderwork/FireFly.gif
 ---

 During the last year of bachelor's degree in Game Programming at the SAE-Institute, the students of the Games Programming section had to create a game in collaboration with the Game Art and Audio Engineering sections.
 The purpose of the module was to simulate what was, for some, a first work experience in a professional-like environment.